avianinc/gpud/README.md

 ## Notes

 - Ensure that your Docker configuration allows for sufficient memory and GPU access.
-- You can switch between different models by changing the `MODEL_PATH` environment variable when running the container.
+- You can switch between different models by changing the `MODEL_PATH` environment variable when running the container when building with a predefined model loaded. (not the best way to do this since it becomes a problem when trying to load a second model.)

 By following these instructions, you can easily set up and run a powerful environment for interactive data science and machine learning workflows using JupyterLab and LLaMA models.